 With a little creativity, you can make your emails stand out in a crowded inbox.

-Pro Tip — Use a countdown timer that keeps customers in the loop with the last day for shipping, delivery timelines, and how to get delivery quicker.
+Pro Tip: Use a countdown timer to call out the last day for shipping and free shipping if that’s on the cards.
 Send regular emails and enable the option for them to add this to their Google calendar.

 Got a business that works with a lot of gifting?
 Encourage customers to add to their wishlist and then drop “hints” to their friends and family about what to get them for Christmas.

-Pro Tip — Ensure your wishlist can add other people, share with links, and even create Secret Santa compatibility.
-This will all come in handy with gift registries for the season.
+Pro Tip: Ensure your shoppers can add other people to their wish lists and create Secret Santa compatibility.
+This can come in handy with gift registries for the season.

 Integrate your brand with a classic Christmas ritual: the advent calendar.
 Offer one idea for each of the days that you’re counting down and be sure to include a special discount on those items.

 Pro Tip: Create affinities between these products so customers are also interested in buying multiple at the same time.
 Offer better discounts for upsell and cross-sell chances.